Fotograf: Joshua White Photography

 The house is striated into two vertical levels with the more secluded sleeping and bathing spaces located in a solid volume enclosure at the upper level.
 Strategically placed openings are positioned to enhance the panoramic views to the surrounding hillside, while maintaining privacy and seclusion from adjacent neighbors and structures.
 The mass of the upper volume appears to float over the ground floor living and dining spaces.
 At this level, large center pivot aluminum and glass doors allow the interior to effortlessly open to the adjacent outdoor spaces, creating a flexible indoor / outdoor room which is visually connected to the canyon landscape beyond.

-Team Design: Space International Inc. - Michael Ferguson, principal
+Designteam: Space International Inc. - Michael Ferguson, principal

-Socio: consultants: Structural Engineer - David H. Lau / David Maynard
+Projektpartner: consultants: Structural Engineer - David H. Lau / David Maynard